-Kullman, Kim (forthcoming, 2017) Universalising and particularising design with Professor Kawauchi.
-In Spinney, Justin, Reimer, Suzanne & Pinch, Philip (eds.)
+Kullman, K (2017) Universalising and particularising design with Professor Kawauchi.
+In Spinney, J, Reimer, S & Pinch, P (eds.)
 Mobilising Design.
 Routledge: London.

 Bates, C, Imrie, R & Kullman, K (eds.)
 (2017) Care and Design: Bodies, Buildings, Cities.
 Wiley-Blackwell: Oxford.

 Kullman, K (2016) Prototyping bodies: a post-phenomenology of wearable simulations.
 Design Studies, 47: 73-90.

 (3).
 Experimental methodologies: I have increasingly approached geographical enquiry as an experimental endeavour, where participants and researchers compose temporary set-ups to momentarily disrupt the practices of each other in order to reveal new possibilities in them and explore more involved modes of social science.

-Kullman, Kim (2014) The mobile life of screens: digital imaging on school journeys in Helsinki.
+Kullman, K (2014) The mobile life of screens: digital imaging on school journeys in Helsinki.
 In Bates, C (ed.)
 Video Methods: Social Science Research in Motion.
 Routledge: London.